BrianWhelanDublin/milestone-project-4/README.md

 ### Database models and schema

 - #### Models
 - Users
   - User
-    - From Django Allauth containing the username, email and password.
+    - From Django Allauth containing the username, email, and password.
   - Userprofile
-    - Model containing the users details for future orders.
+    - Model containing the user's details for future orders.
   - Wishlist
     - Contains a list of items that the user has liked.